rrherr/fastapi-jupytercon-2020/README.md

 You want to deploy your scikit-learn model.
 Now what?
 You can make an API for your model in Jupyter!
 You’ll learn [FastAPI](https://fastapi.tiangolo.com/), a Python web framework with automatic interactive docs.
 We’ll validate inputs with type hints, and convert to a dataframe, to make new predictions with your model.
 You’ll have a working API prototype, running from a notebook and ready to deploy!

+## Watch video

+The talk was recorded in a [25 minute video on JupyterCon's YouTube channel](https://youtu.be/hGHwu1h3l6g).

 ## See completed app

 Go to https://penguin-predictor.herokuapp.com/